bhansmeyer/WWDC-2021-Community-Wishlist/README.md

 ### Xcode
 - Xcode for iPad
+- A better way to manage build numbers

 ### Miscellaneous (Developer Tools & Frameworks)
 - SwiftUI-like simplification of 2D/3D (perhaps building on top of SpriteKit/SceneKit like SwiftUI builds on UIKit) (Josh Hrach)